tddfellow/tddfellow.github.io/source/_posts/2017-03-20-drakes-24-hours-challenge-or-how-to-be-less-negative.markdown

 title: "Drake's 24 Hours Challenge or How to be Less Negative"
 date: 2017-03-20 07:53:37 +0100
 comments: true
+description: "Did you ever felt or did something negative, and thought afterward that it would be better not to?
+Then the technique described in this article is perfect for you!"
 categories:
 - soft-skills
 - empathy